Questions To Ask Your Child's School About Reading Instruction and Intervention

 Does the school have any teachers with their dyslexia endorsement?

-Do you have any teachers with Orton Gillingham training?
+Do you have any teachers with training in the Orton Gillingham approach?
 If so, what level of OG training do they have (i.e. how many hours/what level of certification)

 Do you have any teachers with LETRS training?

-Can you send me all progress monitoring reports, including any data they have been collecting?
+Can you send me all progress monitoring reports, including any data that has been collected?

 Can you please send me my child’s Nonsense Word Reading rate?

-Do you know his/her ORF (Oral Reading Fluency) via CWPM (Correct Words Per Minute)?
+Can you please send me his/her ORF (Oral Reading Fluency) via CWPM (Correct Words Per Minute)?

-The answers to these questions (or lack of answers) will help you better understand what’s going on at your child’s school with reading and writing tier-1 (general education classroom) instructino and with their intervention and will help inform what you need to do next, to advocate for stronger support and services.
+The answers to these questions (or lack of answers) will help you better understand your school’s reading and writing instruction and intervention programs and will help inform what you need to do next, to advocate for stronger support and services.